Scalable Optimization and Control (SOC) Lab

 Selected publications:

-Yujie Tang*, Yang Zheng*, Na Li.
-Analysis of the Optimization Landscape of Linear Quadratic Gaussian (LQG) Control, Mathematical Programming, Series A (under review).
-A short version was accepted at L4DC, 2021 (* Equal contribution)
+1. Yujie Tang*, Yang Zheng*, Na Li.
+Analysis of the Optimization Landscape of Linear Quadratic Gaussian (LQG) Control.
+Mathematical Programming, accepted, 2023.
+A short version appeared in L4DC, 2021. (* Equal contribution)

-Yang Zheng*, Luca Furieri*, Maryam Kamgarpour, Na Li.
+2. Yang Zheng*, Luca Furieri*, Maryam Kamgarpour, Na Li.
 Sample Complexity of Linear Quadratic Gaussian (LQG) Control for Output Feedback Systems.
-A short version was accepted at L4DC, 2021 (* Equal contribution)
+A short version appeared in L4DC, 2021. (* Equal contribution)

 2. Scalable conic optimization